Blick durch die Bestandsbäume auf den Neubau © 2013 Andrea Elsper LA.BAR

 ©

-On the site there is a school building from the Wilhelminian period with an entrance building on Thurgauer Strasse from the 1970s, which was extended as part of the Economic Stimulus Package II by an extension by the architects huber und staudt, Berlin.
-Due to the extension building, which accommodated the school canteen as well as additional classrooms and subject rooms, adaptation measures in the area of the schoolyard became necessary, such as the demolition and relocation of a football field as well as the design of the direct surroundings of the extension building.
+On the site there is a school building from the Wilhelminian era with an entrance building on Thurgauer Strasse from the 1970s, which was extended as part of the second economic stimulus package with an extension by the architects huber und staudt, Berlin.
+The extension, which accommodated the school canteen as well as additional classrooms and specialist rooms, made it necessary to adapt the schoolyard, such as the demolition and relocation of a football pitch and the design of the immediate surroundings of the extension.

 Read more +